DillClaw Resolver (Published Specification)

 trace_idfrom each resolution response in your agent's audit logs.
 This enables post-hoc debugging if a resolved capability later behaves unexpectedly. - Handle TRUST_FILTERED gracefully — Design agents to surface trust filter rejections to their orchestrators rather than silently failing or falling back to lower-trust alternatives without acknowledgment.

-- Verify DNSO signatures independently — For high-stakes capability invocations, verify the DNSO signature in the returned Capability Record against the published DNSO public key rather than relying solely on resolver trust evaluation.
+- Verify DNSO signatures independently — For high-stakes capability invocations, verify the DNSO signature in the returned Capability Record against the public key published at

 A Worked Example